ceqi-zz/bitcoin-alerting/README.md

 ## Some Thoughts
-I have this need to track bitcoin price for my friend, so I could buy coins for him once the price reaches below certain price.
+I have this need to track bitcoin price for my friend, so I could buy coins for him once the price is below certain price.

 Most coin price monitoring websites offer email notification for free, not for SMS.
 So I thought I could build a 'free' SMS notification service.